 How is PSA testing used in the management of prostate cancer posttreatment?

 A periodic PSA determination is used to detect disease recurrence after treatment.
 Serum PSA should decrease and remain at undetectable levels after local treatment such as radical prostatectomy.
 Following initial therapy, a PSA increase indicates recurrence of prostate cancer.
 For example, if the prostate gland is surgically removed, and all of the cancer is contained within the gland, then the PSA should drop to zero.
 Similarly, serum PSA should fall to a low level following radiation therapy, high intensity focused ultrasound, and cryotherapy.

-If on subsequent testing the PSA test is positive and shows increasing levels, it means that not all of the cancer was successfully removed and it is recurring.
-In addition, depending on the PSA level of the increase, it is possible that the cancer has now spread outside of the prostate.
+If on subsequent testing the PSA test is positive and shows increasing levels, there is a possibility of cancer recurring.
+In addition, depending upon the PSA level of the increase, it is possible that the cancer has now spread outside of the prostate.

 Get the latest treatment options.